 In moderation, our morning joe can give you some boosts.

 To say that modern society is fueled by caffeine would be underselling it a bit.
-There are Starbucks and Dunkin’ Donuts on every street corner, and (at least in normal times) they’re always hustling and bustling.
+There are Starbucks and Dunkin’ Donuts on every street corner, and they’re always hustling and bustling.
 It’s supply and demand; they supply the coffee, because we demand it.
 But coffee isn’t just bitter swill you chug to wake yourself up.
 I mean, it’s not just that.
 Enjoyed in moderation, coffee can actually supply you with some good health benefits.

 Coffee beans are a surprisingly good source of antioxidants, which is really helpful since only one in ten Americans eat the recommended five servings of fruit a day.
 In lieu of fruit, coffee steps up to keep our circulatory systems running smoothly, which it certainly has to to keep all that caffeine flowing.
 If you have coffee alongside a hearty breakfast with fresh fruit, you’re getting a big boost of antioxidants to your system.